Ambedkar Memorial Park

 Dr. Bhimrao Ambedkar Samajik Parivartan Sthal, (formerly Ambedkar Memorial Park) is a public memorial in Gomti Nagar, Lucknow, Uttar Pradesh, India.
-The memorial is dedicated to B. R. Ambedkar, an Indian Dalit activist and the first law minister of India.
+The memorial is dedicated to B. R. Ambedkar, an Indian jurist and the first Minister of Law and Justice of India.

-The memorial also honours the lives and memories of Jyotirao Phule, Narayana Guru, Birsa Munda, Shahuji Maharaj, and Kanshi Ram.
+The memorial also honours the lives and memories of Jyotirao Phule, Narayana Guru, Birsa Munda, Shahu of Kolhapur, and Kanshi Ram.
 The memorial also has 124 monumental elephants.
 The memorial was constructed by Mayawati, the former Chief Minister of Uttar Pradesh, during her administration when she led the Bahujan Samaj Party.

 History

 The memorial is dedicated to B. R. Ambedkar.

 The foundation stone of the memorial was first laid in 1995.
 Earlier, the memorial was named Dr. Bhimrao Ambedkar Udyan.
 In 2002, it was renamed the Dr. Bhimrao Ambedkar Memorial and development work continued until 2002–03.
 In 2007, the memorial underwent further renovation and development.
-It was initially opened to the public on 14 April 2008 by Chief Minister Mayawati.
+It was initially opened to the public on 14 April 2008 by Chief Minister of Uttar Pradesh Mayawati.

 The entire memorial is built using red sandstone brought from Rajasthan.
 It is situated in the posh locality of Gomti Nagar, the largest planned residential colony in India.
 Cost of the memorial is estimated at 7 billion rupees.
 Its name was changed from Ambedkar Park to Bhimrao Ambedkar memorial in May 2012.

 Features

-There are several sites comprising the memorial memorial.
+The memorial comprises several distinct zones and structures..